serializingme/website-content/content/post/2015-10-21-reversing-aruba-instant-firmware.md

 <!--more-->

-{{< alert class="info" >}}This article was authorized by Aruba Networks and is based in the work done in the scope of Aruba's Bugcrowd bug bounty.
+{{< alert >}}This article was authorized by Aruba Networks and is based in the work done in the scope of Aruba's Bugcrowd bug bounty.
 Once <a href="https://www.serializing.me/2015/06/02/reversing-arubaos-firmware/">again</a>, thanks to Aruba Networks for their open approach to security researchers work.{{< /alert >}}

 As usual, the initial step is to check what the firmware image contains, `binwalk` was used for that.